Ada-Developers-Academy/core-unit-3/learning-another-language/variables.md

 console.log(name); // peter
 ```

 This can be very confusing!
-Variables defined with `let` and `const` are scoped to the block they are defined in, whereas variables created with `var` are scoped to the function.
-This can be confusing and can lead to bugs.
-In general, i.e. **always**, it is best to use `let` and `const`.
+Variables defined with `let` and `const` are scoped to the block they are defined in, whereas variables created with `var` are scoped to the function, or to the global scope.
+This is easy to overlook and can lead to bugs.
+As a result, it is a best practice to **always** use `let` and `const`.

 ### Prefer `let` for Re-assignable Variables